Remember when you were a child and wanted to fly?

 The fly-off will be conducted under day VFR conditions.
 Low visibility, low ceilings, or precipitation should not be expected.
 No team will be expected to fly in unacceptable weather.

 The operator (or ballasted dummy) weight must be 200 lbs or more.
-This includes clothing, gloves, helmet, personal parachute, other personal protective equipment, contest-provided GPS and sensor package, and any necessary operator-carried ballast to achieve the minimum operator weight.
+This includes clothing, gloves, helmet, personal parachute, other personal protective equipment, contest-provided sensor package, and any necessary operator-carried ballast to achieve the minimum operator weight.

 Teams are responsible for ensuring their device and operator are legally allowed to fly and are not in conflict with any FAA or other regulations both during testing and practice and at the fly-off.